Owabumuwa-Blessing/NGiT-Frontend-Dev/NGiT_frontend_week_2/README.md

 - A profile image
 - A short about section
 - A list of current skills
-- A summary of the most useful HTML tags I learned this week
+- A summary of what I learned this week

 ## Most Useful Tags This Week
 These tags helped me structure the page clearly and meaningfully: